kyma-project/api-gateway/README.md

 ## API Gateway Operator

-API Gateway Operator is a component of the Kyma runtime that handles resource reconciliation and manages the application of the API Gateway configuration.
+API Gateway Operator is an extension to the Kyma runtime manages the application of API Gateway's configuration and handles resource reconciliation.
 Within the API Gateway Operator, there are two controllers: [APIGateway Controller](./docs/user/00-10-overview-api-gateway-controller.md), which applies the configuration specified in [APIGateway custom resource (CR)](./docs/user/custom-resources/apigateway/), and [APIRule Controller](./docs/user/00-20-overview-api-rule-controller.md), which applies the configuration specified in [APIRule CR](./docs/user/custom-resources/apirule/).

 ![Kyma API Gateway Operator Overview](./docs/assets/operator-overview.svg)